newageoflight/gsse-anki/primer.md

 - For other areas, most should already be covered by the USMLE merge-in.
 It's likely that the two most critical non-anatomy areas (physiology and pathology) will be a superset of the USMLE content so here's their resource order.
 Leon Lai and Julie Mundy's resources just happen to be more high yield as well:
     - Physiology
         1. Leon Lai notes, Julie Mundy's slides
-        3. Ganong's/West's (however, for personal understanding you should try to find something closer to BRS in style)
+        2. Ganong's/West's (however, for personal understanding you should try to find something closer to [BRS Physiology](https://www.amazon.com.au/Brs-Physiology-Linda-S-Costanzo/dp/1496367618) in style)
     - Pathology
         1. Leon Lai notes, Julie Mundy's slides
-        3. Robbins and Cotran's Pathologic Basis of Disease (however, for personal understanding you should try to find something more like Pathoma)
+        2. Robbins and Cotran's Pathologic Basis of Disease (however, for personal understanding you should try to find something more like [Pathoma](https://www.pathoma.com/))
 - As for the others, if there's something that's not covered by the USMLE merge-in, let me know and we'll sort it out.

 ## Organisation